xueyao-bai-mike/aws-payment-cryptography/readme.md

 It addresses a critical configuration detail regarding the **TR-31 Key Usage** required for EMV dynamic validation, which is often a stumbling block for developers.

+The following example assumes a stateful mechanism for tracking valid ATC values.
+You can consider decisions such as whether to only allow previous value or a range of previous values and/or whether each value can only be used exactly once.
+There are other approaches that are not stateful and instead rely on current time such as Visa time-based dcvv2 which is not shown here.

 ## 📋 Prerequisites

 * **AWS CLI** installed and configured.